department-of-veterans-affairs/vagov-content/pages/health-care/health-needs-conditions/mental-health.md

 template: detail-page
 title: VA Mental Health Services
 display_title: Mental Health
-description: Find out if you qualify for VA benefits for mental health, or how to get care for certain mental health conditions if you don't have VA health care.
+description: Find out how to get started with VA mental health services for Veterans.
+We offer same-day care, and you can access some Veterans mental health services even if you're not enrolled in VA health care.
+Learn how to get care for mental health issues like PTSD, depression, anxiety, grief, and more.
 concurrence: complete
 lastupdate: 2018-10-29
 order: 3